Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Troubleshooting.md

 ## [[Peripherals]]

 ### Displays
+Consider this situation:
+	A call comes in to the help desk: The Chief Financial Officer has started a meeting with the “C” level officers (including the Chief Executive Officer) in your company, and the projector won’t power on.
+This has happened before and will happen again.
+What’s the next step?
+Below are some of the more common symptoms to look for.
+Watch out, those projector bulbs can be hot!

+When troubleshooting issues with video, projectors, and displays, there are some common symptoms that should be considered prior to escalation.
+Remember to **always check the basics** first.

+#### Incorrect Data Source
+An incorrect data source means that the input source for the viewing device and the input source selected for the computer are not the same.
+Viewing devices, such as monitors and projectors, can have multiple data ports on them, including **HDMI**, **DisplayPort**, or **VGA**.

+#### Physical Cabling Issues
+Physical cabling can cause a wide variety of issues, such as no image being produced or an image that appears and then disappears. **Visually inspect** cabling for imperfections and **switch out cables** with known working cables to diagnose or rule out cabling issues.

+#### Burned-Out Bulb
+Burned-out bulbs are specific to projectors.
+Projector bulbs have a limited life.
+Replace the bulb to solve this issue.

+#### Fuzzy Image
+Fuzzy images can be caused by different problems depending on the display device.
+With a **projector**, check the focus mechanism.
+With an **LCD screen**, fuzzy images can be caused by external interference, cabling issues, or resolution settings.

+#### Display Burn-In
+Burn-in is when an image or image outline is still visible on the display.
+This is caused when images remain on the screen and become permanent parts of the display.The only solution is to **replace the display**.

+#### Dead Pixels
+The result of pixels that do not fire.
+This issue is typically related to the hardware or the monitor itself. **Replacement** of the display is usually necessary to correct it.

+#### Flashing Screen
+Often, a malfunctioning screen will either flash or flicker.
+A flickering screen is most likely caused by a **failing backlight**.
+Replace the backlight.
+With a flashing screen or a screen that turns on and off, the most likely cause is a **bad connection cable**.

+#### Incorrect Color Display
+With an LCD monitor, an incorrect color display is most likely caused by a **failing controller board**, which is responsible for color mapping.
+Another cause of an incorrect color display may be the **connection cable** or the **pins** on the display device itself.

+#### Audio Issues
+Many display devices today have built-in audio.
+To troubleshoot any audio issues, first check that the audio is **not muted** and the audio **volume is up**.
+On the computer itself, make sure that the appropriate audio output is selected.

+#### Dim Image
+caused by either an issue with the display device itself, generally caused by a **failing backlight**, or the computer being set to a **low brightness setting**.

+#### Intermittent Projector Shutdown
+most commonly caused by **overheating**.
+Check to ensure proper airflow and unimpeded fans and filters.

+#### Solutions
 Display has power but no image on the screen

 | Probable Cause                                                     | Possible Solutions                                                               |